-- Continuing to provide high-quality public services to a city that is expanding through suburban development, annexation, and higher-density redevelopment in the urban - Improving the city's resiliency to address the effects of climate change, including hotter, drier seasons and droughts. - Expanding our commitment to reducing water use through conservation, reclamation, and drought-management programs while identifying and addressing the effects of doing so on revenue and operating expenses. - Reducing the volume of stormwater runoff and improving the quality of groundwater infiltration. - Reducing energy consumption to meet the energy efficiency goals set by Austin Energy and the greenhouse gas reduction goals of the Austin Climate Protection Plan. - · Increasing recycling rates from multi-family, commercial, institutional, industrial, and manufacturing waste generators. - Developing more local recycling and composting facilities with capacity to handle large volumes of discarded materials.
+- Continuing to provide high-quality public services to a city that is expanding through suburban development, annexation, and higher-density redevelopment in the urban core. - Improving the city's resiliency to address the effects of climate change, including hotter, drier seasons and droughts. - Expanding our commitment to reducing water use through conservation, reclamation, and droughtmanagement programs while identifying and addressing the effects of doing so on revenue and operating expenses. - · Reducing the volume of stormwater runoft and improving the quality of groundwater infiltration. - Reducing energy consumption to meet the energy efficiency goals set by Austin Energy and the greenhouse gas reduction goals of the Austin Climate Protection Plan. - Increasing recycling rates from multi-family, commercial, institutional, industrial, and manufacturing waste generators. - Developing more local recycling and composting facilities with capacity to handle large volumes of discarded materials. - Adapting to and taking advantage of new technologies in police, fire, and public library services. - Ensuring public safety facilities have the space and additional land to house staft and equipment in locations that serve existing and new development and minimize response times. - Providing services to a city with a changing demographic profile.
+The increase in older and younger Austinites will require additional services oriented to these age groups.
+The changing ethnic and racial composition of the city will also shift demand for certain services, including an increased need for multilingual communications. - Providing sufficient funding for maintaining parks and other recreation facilities as the acreage and number of facilities continue to increase.